JochenBaier/BugInsight/README.md

 ## License

-BugInsight is licensed under the terms of the Apache 2.0 license.
+BugInsight is licensed under the terms of the GNU General Public License v3.0 license.
 See LICENSE for more information.